≡ Menu

 How to invest instead of repaying your mortgage

-Regularly investing into index funds will be the best approach for most.
+Regularly investing into index funds is the best approach for most.

-Index funds get you the market return at the cheapest cost.
+Index funds will get you the market return at the cheapest cost.

-We think a global tracker fund is the only equities fund most people need.
+We think a global tracker fund is the only equity fund most people need.

 If you wanted to try for higher returns, you could tilt your passive portfolio towards value shares and small caps, especially early on when you’ve more time to make good any disappointments.